Healthy Smiles Healthy Heartsâ„¢ Recognition Program

 Education and Training Opportunities

-Join us for a webinar where medical and dental professionals unite to explore the critical connection between oral inflammation and cardiovascular outcomes.
+Medical and dental professionals explore the critical connection between oral inflammation and cardiovascular outcomes.
 This session will provide an understanding of the latest ľ¹ÏÖ±²¥ statement and its implications for integrated care.

 Presenters will: